-The sundials on the four faces of the tower of St Margaret's church Westminster were the gift of Sir Geoffrey de Freitas.
+The sundials on the tower of St Margaret's church Westminster were the gift of Sir Geoffrey de Freitas.
 A plaque in the north porch of the church records the gift.
 On the exterior of the tower is a blue plate giving time corrections, with the names of the makers.
 They were completed in 1982 and designed by Christopher Daniel in collaboration with Edwin Russell.
 They were made by Oliver Gero of Messrs Brookbrae Ltd. and are of stainless steel painted blue.
-(In earlier years there had been a clock on the tower).
+Originally they were placed on all four faces of the tower but in 2020 the original clock was re-instated on the north face.
 The inscription on the north face reads: Let the People Praise Thee, O God.

 The plaque reads: